 - To stimulate the immune system

 Some laboratory experiments show that beta-carotene stimulates certain aspects of the immune system, but it is not certain that this effect occurs in the human body.
-No clinical trials have tested this use in healthy volunteers.

 - To prevent and treat macular degeneration

 One clinical trial suggested that taking an antioxidant supplement plus zinc reduces the risk of macular degeneration, but it is not clear whether beta-carotene, or any of the other antioxidants in this supplement, were responsible for these effects.

 Several clinical trials have shown that beta-carotene supplementation can induce remission of oral leukoplakia, a pre-cancerous lesion in the mouth.

 Clinical findings suggest that long-term supplementation with beta-carotene may improve cognition.